kgminuzzo/Frontend-Automated-Test-with-Selenium/Improvements.md

 ## 3- Increase coverage

 ### 3.1 Implement Authorization Tests
-- Increase the scenarios on Authorization.feature and implement their tests
 - Improve Profile class in order to be able to validate users authorization feature

 ### 3.2 Implement Validation on Details Page
-- Implement page class for Details page under user profile in order to be able to test it properly
+- Implement page class for Details page under user profile in order to be able to test it
 - Add scenarios to cover if sign up data entered matches the data on user details page

 ## 4- Jenkins Integration